Did you know: Cranking is the first action in an automobile engine?

 As the automobile industry started evolving, the innovations replaced old technologies.
-The internal combustion engines became more sophisticated which featured a ‘closed crank-case’.
-Most of the engine parts such as connecting rods, counter-weights & the fly-wheel itself found their place inside a ‘flywheel housing’ in the ‘closed crankcase’ construction while the engine itself got under a closed hood/bonnet.
-As a result, the fly-wheel became inaccessible.
-Hence, the closed hood did not provide for enough space to rotate it from the inside of the engine hood.
+The internal combustion engines became more sophisticated, which featured a ‘closed’ crankcase.
+Most of the engine parts such as connecting rods, counter-weights & the flywheel itself found their place inside a ‘flywheel housing’ in the ‘closed crankcase’ construction while the engine itself got under a closed hood/bonnet.
+As a result, the flywheel became inaccessible.
+Hence, the closed-hood did not provide enough space to rotate it from the inside of the engine hood.

-This resulted in the modernization of cranking method with the help of an external cranking mechanism.
-This bypassed the need of cranking by rotating the flywheel from the back side of the engine.
-Instead, these cars were provided with a cranking mechanism which was incorporated at the front side of the longitudinally mounted engine.
-The mechanism was simple - a metal bar bent at 90° at two points formed a ‘Cranking Handle’.
+Thus, it resulted in the modernization of the cranking method/s with the help of an external cranking mechanism.
+So, it bypassed the need for cranking by rotating the flywheel from the backside of the engine.
+Instead, the manufacturers provided these cars with a cranking mechanism; incorporated at the front side of the longitudinally mounted engine.
+This mechanism was simple – a metal bar bent at 90° at two points formed a ‘Cranking Handle.’

 4. Electric Starter:

-According to “Motorera”, the self-starter originated because of a mishap in the year 1910.
-A Cadillac car which a lady was driving stalled on a bridge on Belle Island, Michigan.
+According to “Motorera,” the self-starter originated because of a mishap in 1910.
+A Cadillac car, which a lady was driving, stalled on a bridge on Belle Island, Michigan.
 Since she did not have enough strength to hand-crank the engine herself, she waited until the help arrived.
-Meanwhile, Byron T. Carter also driving a Cadillac car was passing by.
-He happened to be a close friend of Henry M. Leland who was the head of Cadillac.
-Carter offered his help to start the woman's car.
-While doing so, the woman forgot to retard the spark and the engine backfired.
+Meanwhile, Byron T. Carter, also driving a Cadillac car, was passing by the road.
+He happened to be a close friend of Henry M. Leland, who was the head of Cadillac at that time.
+Carter offered his help to start the woman’s car.
+While doing so, the woman forgot to retard the spark, and the engine backfired.
 The crank handle flew off and struck Carter in his face.
-Thus, it broke his jaw and later he died.
+Thus, it broke his jaw, and later, he died.

 5. Starter Motor with Floor Mounted Push-Lever Mechanism:

-Incidentally, until around 1949, drivers operated the starter by foot with 'Floor Mounted Push-Lever' mechanism.
-It was located on the floor near the accelerator pedal.
+Incidentally, until around 1949, drivers operated the starter by foot with the ‘Floor Mounted Push-Lever’ mechanism.
+Its location was on the floor, near the accelerator pedal.

-Starting a car with the floor mounted cranking lever was quite tricky.
-Drivers had to operate it with their left foot on the brake pedal, the heel of the right foot on the accelerator and the toe of right foot pushing the starter lever.
+However, starting a car with the floor-mounted cranking push-lever was quite tricky.
+Drivers had to operate it with their left foot on the brake pedal, the heel of the right foot on the accelerator, and the toe of the right foot pushing the starter lever.

 6. Electric Starter with a Push Button:

-Later, an electric push-button with a simple Ignition Key mechanism replaced 'Floor Cranking Push-Lever'.
-Engineers moved the system to the Dashboard.
+Later, an electric push-button with a simple Ignition Key mechanism replaced ‘Floor Cranking Push-Lever.’
+Finally, engineers moved the system to the Dashboard.
 Thus, making it convenient for drivers to start the engines.
 This system was quite user-friendly.
-Hence, Indian commercial vehicles used it for quite a long time as it was simpler to make and also cost-effective.
+Hence, Indian commercial vehicles used it for quite a long time as it was simpler to make and cost-effective.
 Many State-Run Transport Buses featured this technology.

 7. Electric Starter with an Ignition Switch:

-Furthermore, the invention of “Ignition Switch” with the "self-retracting ability" changed the method of cranking the engine in the 1950s till mid-2000.
-Chrysler Corp. offered a combination key-operated ignition and Starter Switch in 1949.
+Thus, the invention of an “Ignition Switch” with “self-retracting ability” changed how cranking the engine from the 1950s till mid-2000 would be.
+Besides, Chrysler Corp. offered a combination of key-operated ignition and Starter Switch in 1949.
 Ignition switch combines the security locking mechanism of the steering in many modern vehicles.
-Even though the ignition switches & starter motor came in usage way back in the 1950s, the Cranking Handles still existed on many cars as late as in the 1970s.
+Even though the ignition switches & starter motor came into usage way back in the 1950s, the Cranking Handles still existed on many cars as late as in the 1970s.

 8. Keyless Ignition with Engine Start-Stop Button:

-This technology is deployed in the newer generation cars.
-The Remote Keyless Ignition system (RKI) coupled with Engine Start-Stop Button replaced the conventional ignition switch which is now being used to start the engine.
-You can start some modern day cars with Remote Keyless Ignition systems just by the push of a button.
+Furthermore, newer generation cars employ this technology.
+The Remote Keyless Ignition system (RKI) coupled with Engine Start-Stop Button replaced the conventional ignition switch, which now cars use to start the engine.
+As a result, you can start some modern-day cars with Remote Keyless Ignition systems just by the push of a button.

 Future of Cranking: Computerised “Voice Activated Command Control”?

-Currently, the voice-activated commands limit their use just to operate the infotainment systems in the cars.
-At the moment, with this feature one can only operate limited features such as a music system, navigation, and a mobile phone, to name a few.
-Engineers are developing new systems with this technology so that many more car features and systems could operate over the commands of the driver.
-Possibly, the mobile phone’s apps could also pass on the voice-activated commands in the future.
+Currently, the voice-activated commands limit their use to operate the infotainment systems in the cars.
+At the moment, with this feature, one can only operate limited features such as a music system, navigation, and a mobile phone, to name a few.
+However, engineers develop new techniques using advanced technology to operate more car features over drivers’ commands.
+So, possibly, the mobile phone’s apps could also pass on the voice-activated commands in the future.

 The future is quite unpredictable as innovations keep happening around the automotive systems.
-A Hollywood Movie "2012" scene showed that cranking the car’s engine and starting it by the ‘Voice-Authenticated-Engine-Start’ feature of the Bentley.
-Although, we could not confirm the existence of such technology on Bentley’s website; it is very likely that in the future this type of biometric systems may take over.
-Furthermore, we may find more ‘Talk-To-Tech’ systems in the next generation of cars which we have to wait and see.
+For example, a Hollywood Movie, “2012,“ showed cranking the car’s engine and starting it with the ‘Voice-Authenticated-Engine-Start’ feature of the Bentley.
+However, we could not confirm the existence of such technology on Bentley’s website; this type of biometric system may likely take over in the future.
+Furthermore, we may find more ‘Talk-To-Tech’ systems in the next generation of cars we have to wait and see.